-When your symptoms are slow to respond to Chiropractic Care, the pain you feel may be a compensatory pain, which is why the first three weeks of Care are the most important in which to trust in and follow Lee’s advice.
+When your symptoms are slow to respond, the pain you feel may be a compensatory pain, which is why the first three weeks of Care are the most important in which to trust in and follow Lee’s advice.

-For a few unlucky people pain can be amplified at the spinal cord causing central sensitisation.
-Typically here prognosis is not as good and the timeline to begin recovery will be months and not weeks.
-Lee will talk to you in your physical or online sessions if he considers central sensitisation as important in your MSK pain experience.
+For a few unlucky people pain can be amplified at the spinal cord causing central sensitisation or abnormal brain processing.
+Typically here prognosis is fair with a timeline to begin recovery in months not weeks.
+Lee will talk to you in your physical or online sessions if he considers central sensitisation or abnormal brain processing are important to you.

-Pain generated in the brain from social context, interactions and circumstances is found in the same part of the brain that registers physical injury.
-Whether pain starts in the brain as you being given the ‘silent treatment’ or in the body as a slip or a fall becomes (almost) ‘chicken and egg’.
-Medical science tells us the part of the brain that generates pain from social and emotional context is called the Anterior Cingulate Cortex (ACC).
+Pain generated from Loss, bereavement, humiliation, conflict, and bad luck, all in a social context, are registered in the same part of the brain that registers physical injury.
+Chronic pain could start from being given the ‘silent treatment’ or from a slip or a fall and result in the same pain experience.
+Because the brain can’t tell the difference.
+This same part of the brain is called the Anterior Cingulate Cortex (ACC).

 The ACC can be ‘cut out’ in a brain surgery procedure called a Cingulotomy after which people still report having pain but are not bothered by it.
-Because people are not bothered by their pain then we know pain and suffering are truly distinct.
-Therefore we are all equipped socially to help each other with individual suffering (eg my friend helped me feel better).
-Hence, in Lee’s professional role of helping people with muscle discomfort and joint pains, he is friendly.
-Being friendly to professionally support you feeling better is different to being friends who share in life experiences.
+We are all equipped socially to help each other with individual suffering.
+Hence, in Lee’s professional role of helping with pain experiences, he is friendly, facilitating trust, the cornerstone of medicine.

 - International Association for the Study of Pain (2016); Terminology; Pain